phenotypic/WiFiCrackPy/README.md

 There are two independent scripts included in this repository.
 The first (`WiFiCrackPy.py`) captures the necessary Wi-Fi packets associated with WPA(2) handshakes and then utilises [hashcat](https://github.com/hashcat/hashcat) to attempt to extract the hashed passkey.

-The second script (`WiFiCrackPy-DeAuth.py`) is a modified version of the first script that speeds up the process of packet capturing by utilising [`zizzania`](https://github.com/cyrus-and/zizzania) to send DeAuth frames to the stations whose handshake is needed.
+_**Under development:**_ The second script (`WiFiCrackPy-DeAuth.py`) is a modified version of the first script that speeds up the process of packet capturing by utilising [`zizzania`](https://github.com/cyrus-and/zizzania) to send DeAuth frames to the stations whose handshake is needed.
 However, this script currently has compatibility issues with newer devices, including all Apple silicon MacBooks.

 ## Prerequisites